pedestal/pedestal/app/docs/design-spec.md

 [:services :auth]
 ```

-By convention, identifiers are hierarchical meaning that two
+By convention, identifiers are hierarchical, meaning that two
-identifiers with the same prefix are in some way related to each
+identifiers with the same prefix are in some way related to one
-other.
-For example all widgets have an identifier which starts with
+another.
+For example, all widgets have an identifier which starts with
 `:ui`.
 All identifiers which start with `:info` identify a value in
-the info model.
+the information model.

 The identifiers